-The monthly value of the Southern Oscillation Index (SOI) increased from -0.7 in December to +11.2 for January.
-According to the SOI Phase system, this places the SOI in a ‘Rapidly Rising’ phase.
+The monthly value of the Southern Oscillation Index (SOI) was -7.6 in December and -8.7 in January.
+According to the SOI Phase system, the SOI remains in a ‘Consistently Negative’ phase.

-Based on previous years when the SOI has been in a ‘Rapidly Rising’ phase at the end of January, the probability of above-median rainfall for the next three-month period (February to April) is 40 to 60 per cent for much of Queensland.
+Based on previous years when the SOI has been in a ‘Consistently Negative’ phase at the end of January, the probability of above-median rainfall for the next three-month period (February to April) is 40 to 50 per cent for most of Queensland.

 When using a climate outlook it should be remembered that the probability, or per cent chance, of something occurring is just that – a probability.
 For example, if there is a 70 per cent probability of above-median rainfall, then there is also a 30 per cent chance of below-median rainfall.
 It does not mean that rainfall will be 70 per cent more than the median.